 Townhouse owners, though, are usually responsible for maintaining the inside and outside alike, which is more like owning a home.

-Because townhouse owners are usually responsible for more maintenance than condo owners, their HOA fees are often smaller, and they typically have more freedom on how to renovate their dwellings.
+Because townhouse owners are usually responsible for more maintenance than condo owners, their HOA fees are often smaller and they typically have more freedom on how to renovate their dwellings.
 Neither of these is universally true, though, so it’s important to check the specifics of the property of interest.

-People who are looking to buy a residence may be asking themselves, “Is buying a townhouse a good investment?
+Potential townhouse owners may be asking themselves, “Is buying a townhouse a good investment?
 What are the pros and cons?”

-This post will share pros and cons of buying a townhouse, along with insights into getting a mortgage loan.
+Let’s take a look at the pros and cons of buying a townhouse, along with insights into getting a mortgage loan.

 Pros of Buying a Townhouse

-Additional benefits of buying a townhouse can include the following:
+Additional benefits of buying a townhouse include:

-• A townhouse can be an affordable option in communities with higher home prices, providing a space-savvy housing choice in places where available land can be scarce; although townhouses may be more expensive than a condominium in a community of choice, they tend to be less expensive than a detached home.
+A townhouse can be an affordable option in communities with higher home prices, providing a space-savvy housing choice in places where available land can be scarce.
+Although townhouses may be more expensive than a condominium in a community of choice, they tend to be less expensive than a detached home.

-• Owners of a townhouse usually pay less in property taxes when compared to a stand-alone home; this is typically true because of the smaller lot size.
+Owners of a townhouse usually pay less in property taxes when compared to a stand-alone home.
+This is typically true because of the smaller lot size.

 Cons of Buying a Townhouse

-So, after reviewing the pros and cons, is buying a townhouse a good idea?
+After reviewing the pros and cons, is buying a townhouse a good idea?
 Here’s one more consideration: financing the unit.

 Financing a Townhouse